ArduPilot/ardupilot_wiki/dev/source/docs/ros2.rst

 Currently, ROS 2 Humble is the only version supported.

 You are about to create a new `ROS 2 workspace <https://docs.ros.org/en/humble/Tutorials/Beginner-Client-Libraries/Creating-A-Workspace/Creating-A-Workspace.html#id4>`__.
-This page assumes that your workspace is named `ros2_ws` in your home directory, but feel free to adjust to your preferred location.
+This page assumes that your workspace is named `ardu_ws` in your home directory, but feel free to adjust to your preferred location.

 Before anything else, make sure that you have `sourced your ROS 2 environment <https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#source-the-setup-files>`__ and check if it is `configured correctly <https://docs.ros.org/en/humble/Tutorials/Beginner-CLI-Tools/Configuring-ROS2-Environment.html#check-environment-variables>`__.